BioBaes/Week2/README.md

 # Week2
 Dataset and Question bank to perform PCA

+## NOTE:
+FORK the repo to your private repository and start coding

 ## SUBMISSION INSTRUCTIONS
 - Results in the form of a LINK to a github repo or a R markdown file.
 - Include comments to describe your steps in code.